Our Verdict

 Common questions about this comparison

-The BenQ TH671ST is a short-throw projector, projecting a 100-inch image from about 5 feet.
-The Optoma ML1080UST is an ultra-short throw, capable of a 100-inch image from under a foot, ideal for small spaces.
+The BenQ TH671ST is a short-throw projector, capable of projecting a 100-inch image from approximately 5 feet (throw ratio 0.6883).
+The Optoma ML1080UST is ultra-short throw, projecting 100 inches from under a foot.

 Explore Other Categories